LibCrowds/libcrowds-viewer/README.md

 Vue.use(LibcrowdsViewer);
 ```

-You can now use the component like this (see below for example tasks):
+You can now use the component like this:

 ```vue
 <libcrowds-viewer